zbalkan/osq-ext-bin/README.md

 ﻿## 1.
-PolyLogyx osquery Extension for Windows
+EclecticIQ osquery Extension for Windows

-PolyLogyx OSQuery Extension (plgx_win_extension.ext.exe) for Windows platform extends the core [osquery](https://osquery.io/) on Windows by adding real time event collection capabilities to osquery on Windows platform.
-The capabilities are built using the kernel services library of PolyLogyx.
+EclecticIQ OSQuery Extension (plgx_win_extension.ext.exe) for Windows platform extends the core [osquery](https://osquery.io/) on Windows by adding real time event collection capabilities to osquery on Windows platform.
+The capabilities are built using the kernel services library of EclecticIQ.
 The current release of the extension is a 'community-only' release It is a step in the direction aimed at increasing osquery footprint and adoption on Windows platform.
 With the extension acting as a proxy into Windows kernel for osquery, the possibilities can be enormous.
 The extension supports the 64 bit OS versions from Win7 SP1 onwards, however for Win7, make sure the [KB](https://www.microsoft.com/en-us/download/details.aspx?id=46148) is installed.
-The version of the current release is 1.0.40.5 (md5: eac436b0088acc1daf577f5666755fb9)
+The version of the current release is 3.0.0.0 (md5: 3af2fdffb907da582c2cb3eb2b67d75d)

 # 1.1 What it does:
 The extension bridges the feature gap of osquery on Windows in comparison to MacOS and Linux by adding the following into the osquery: